-Oh, again, it's just trying to help support around that knee joint.
-We don't want it just to be very quad orientated.
-So it's trying to get that sort of balance between, you know, working through the quads at the front, through the piriformis, glute mede, minimus, around the back, and then hamstrings around here too.
-So it's just trying to get a decent balance in, which is kind of hard to do sometimes.
+Veronica?
+Oh, it's going to sort of again, it's just trying to help support around that knee joint.
+So just getting, we don't want it just to be very quad orientated.
+So it's trying to get that sort of balance between, you know, working around through the quads at the front, through the piriformis, glute Meade minimis around the back, and then hamstrings around here too.
+So it's just a, just trying to get a decent balancing, which is kind of hard to do.
+Sometimes.
 In a Pilates class, sometimes I find it quite hard to really get into the hamstrings.
+So luxury of an hour to teach people how to you know how to exercise and look at them and give them lots of feedback.

-You have the advantage in a Pilates class, of course, you have longer with your patients.
+I have the advantage in a Pilates class.
+Of course, you have longer with your patients, even the case because the outcome outweighs it.
+Yeah.
+Yeah.
+And five is always better than 10.